R-1 Nonimmigrant Religious Workers

 For more information, see Volume 2, Part O, of the USCIS Policy Manual.

-A prospective or existing U.S. employer must file Form I-129, Petition for a Nonimmigrant Worker, on behalf of an alien seeking to enter the United States as a nonimmigrant minister, or a religious worker in a religious vocation or occupation.
+A prospective or existing U.S. employer must file Form I-129, Petition for a Nonimmigrant Worker, on behalf of a noncitizen seeking to enter the United States as a nonimmigrant minister, or a religious worker in a religious vocation or occupation.

 The petitioner must include evidence of eligibility for the classification sought.
 Both the petitioning organization and the religious worker must satisfy certain requirements, which are discussed in Volume 2, Part O, of the USCIS Policy Manual.